The 9 Best Exercises To Hit A Baseball Farther

 The speed-strength continuum should be taken into consideration when training for any sport.

-For hitters, this is an important topic because when we are talking about hitting the ball father, we are talking about moving fast.
-It’s great to be strong but if your bat is slow and you continue to train slow, don’t be surprised when your swing isn’t explosive and the ball isn’t traveling as far as you’d like.
+For hitters, this is an important topic because when we are talking about hitting the ball father, we are talking about bat speed.
+It’s great to be strong but if your bat speed is slow and you continue to train slow, don’t be surprised when your baseball swing isn’t explosive and the ball isn’t traveling as far as you’d like.

 What You Need to Know: